cdapio/hydrator-plugins/googlecloud-plugins/docs/GCSAvro-batchsink.md

 Use Case
 --------
-This source is used whenever you need to write to Google Cloud Storage in Avro format.
+This sink is woused whenever you need to write to Google Cloud Storage in Avro format.
 For example, you might want to create daily snapshots of a database by reading the entire contents of a table, writing to this sink, and then other programs can analyze the contents of the specified file.
 The output of the run will be stored in a directory